latoch8/SetTimeUTC/README.md

 # SetTimeUTC
-check two sn from db and scaned from label
+Check two sn from db and scaned from label.
+Check for tester error "SetTimeUTC"